 Establish Trade Credit

-Small business owners should start to build a good history with vendors and suppliers with small purchases that are paid off early or on time.
+Small business owners should start building a good history with vendors and suppliers with small purchases paid off early or on time.

 Keep Personal Credit Scores Good